ruslank777/python-number_guessing_game/README.md

 This script will send email to the receiver specified in the prompt.
 It is important to generate a Google app password for your Gmail account, as you will be sending automatic emails using Python through your Gmail account
+5. Calculate your age
+Program will calculate the age of the user.